thaimtl/thaimtl/README.md

 ## 🌱 On the side, I'm currently learning
 - Linear programming and nonlinear optimization
 - CS50's Introduction to Databases with SQL
+- AWS CodePipeline, CodeDeploy, CloudFormation, and Terraform for CI/CD and infrastructure as code (IaC)
+- Mainframe stuffs with IBMZ XPLORE

 ## 🎓 Education
 - B.Eng. in Computer Engineering, McGill University (2024-2027, Expected graduation in 2027)